supavapes/supavapes-wp/wp-content/plugins/theme-translation-for-polylang/readme.txt

 1. Screen show "Polylang" strings translations with "Theme and plugin translation for Polylang".
 2. Export/import translations as CSV file with "Theme and plugin translation for Polylang".
-3. Settings - Select area to be scanned in Strigs translations polylang tab.
+3. Settings - Select area to be scanned in Strings translations polylang tab.

 == Changelog ==
+= 3.4.7 - 2024/09/01 =

+* Load current language for "Multilingual Contact Form 7 with Polylang" plugin in translate_cf7_messages.

 = 3.4.6 - 2024/08/07 =

 * Requires Plugins - by problems with the pro version of Polylang.